In this series, I dig a little deeper into the meaning of psychological terms. This week’s terms are trauma vs. PTSD.

 I wanted to take a look at the difference between experiencing trauma and having PTSD (post-traumatic stress disorder).
-Part of this is that I believe that I have experienced trauma, but while it still impacts me to some extent, I do not meet the criteria for PTSD.
+Personally, I believe that I have experienced trauma, but I don’t meet the criteria for PTSD.
 So is there a firm dividing line between the two, or is it more of a continuum?

-The DSM-5 (Diagnostic and Statistical Manual 5th ed.) diagnostic criteria for PTSD are clustered around 4 different areas:
+The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th ed.) diagnostic criteria for PTSD are clustered around 4 different areas:

 - Intrusion symptoms: recurrent memories, traumatic nightmares, flashbacks, psychological distress and physiological reactivity to trauma reminders